mlzxy/caffe-fpga-opencl/README.md

 - [ ] Contact Xilinx Support/Work with others to solve the on-chip cache buffer.
 - [ ] Apply some optimizing attributes for benchmarking, which could be good examples for optimization.
 - [ ] Implement `mergeLayer/concatLayer`, then it will basically be able to handle arbitrary structure network.

-- [ ] Besides above, this project is good for an research basis for OpenCL FPGA design parameter tuning for neural network application, which I am very interested in and willing to dig in :smiley:
+- [ ] This project may be useful for an research about OpenCL FPGA design parameter tuning for neural network application, which is worthy to dig in :smiley: